geohackweek/datasharing/_episodes/01-conda-tutorial.md

 #### Deleting an environment

 Deleting an environment is very easy using conda.
-Since we are only testing out our environment, we will delete `live_env` to de-clutter ourselves. *Make sure that you are not currently using `live_env`.*
+Since we are only testing out our environment, we will delete `live_env` to remove some clutter. *Make sure that you are not currently using `live_env`.*

 ~~~
 $ conda env remove -n live_env